patclaffey/patclaffey.github.io/about.md

 - Amazon Web Service (AWS) trained in AWS cloud architecture
 + Awarded first class honours in NCI post-graduate diploma in Data Analytics majoring in Python, big data and social media (Feb 2015)
 + Studying Linux System Administration and Cisco Networking at Institute of Technology Blanchardstown
-+ Research application of Docker to Python eco-system
++ Researching the application of Docker containerization technology to the Python eco-system

 ### Contact me